IBM/cp4ba-tech-jam/Labs.md

 - [IBM Business Performance Center (BPC)](https://business-performance-center.bai.ibm-cp4ba.tech-jam-americas-464887bc828751e1b00625ca9211fbca-0000.us-south.containers.appdomain.cloud)

+**Note:** Some labs may require you to access an environment in Asset Repo instead of the Jam infrastructure.
+If that is the case, the lab will specify instructions on how to access that environment.

 ## System URLs for GCG Jam

 Most labs require you to access one or more systems set up specifically for the Jam.
 You can  access the systems using the links below: